uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 * Removing a package if it breaks or conflicts or is one of the packages related with the `patterns-caasp-Node-x.y`
 * Upgrading a package if it breaks or conflicts or is one of the packages related with the `patterns-caasp-Node-x.y`

-A that is not included in the pattern but needs special case is `kernel`: an install or upgrade or patch requires a reboot.
+A package that is not included in the pattern but needs special case is `kernel`: an install or upgrade or patch requires a reboot.
 Each of the previous operations on a `kernel` package will result in the same problem described in the previous section.
 For this reason, `kernel` must be considered a forbidden package as well.

 ## Description of the current implementation